balajipcbe/balpal.github.io/DigitClassifier.md

 # 18. What is a gradient?
 A gradient is a change of weight assignment on model parameters to make model parameters.
 In other words, When changing the model parameters up or down, leads to higher or lower the model loss.

+# 19. Do you need to know how to calculate gradients yourself?
+No, understanding derivative is good enough yet we do not need to calculate the gradient manually.
+Gradient calculating library is already implemented in PyTorch.

+# 20. Why can't we use accuracy as a loss function ?